KeshavRathi28/Score-Keeper/README.md

 # Score-Keeper

-A 2-player score keeper which can be used to keep score of two any two player game.
+A 2-player score keeper which can be used to track score of two any two player game.
+Winning score is set to 5 by default, but can be modified as the game requires.